HTTP/2

 | CONTINUATION | 0x09 | Continues a HEADERS block |

-RST_STREAM allows a client to cancel a specific stream (for example, when navigating away from a page) without affecting other streams or closing the connection.
+RST_STREAM allows a client to cancel a specific stream (for example, when moving away from a page) without affecting other streams or closing the connection.

 Multiplexing